marklogic-community/corb2/METRICS.md

 * **How can I save the metrics as a Document to the database?**
     * METRICS-DB-NAME property will be used to save the mertrics document to the database.
     * Default format for metrics document is XML.
+    * METRICS-DB-NAME is the only required for the document to be saved to the database.
+If this option is not specified the document will not be saved to the Database.
 * **How can I save metrics document in JSON format?**
    * When METRICS-PROCESS-MODULE option is set to an xquery or javascript module, that module is executed after the CoRB job completes to save the metrics document.
    * CoRB2 distribution comes with two sample modules that can be found in the resources folder.
     + save-metric-to-db.xqy
         + This is the default and saves the merics document as XML Document.
     + saveMetrics.sjs
-        + This will save the merics document as a JSON Document.
+        + This will save the merics document as a **JSON Document**.
         + Ex:METRICS-PROCESS-MODULE=saveMetrics.sjs|ADHOC
 * **Can I add the metrics document to a Collection?**
-    * The metrics document is added to a Collection with the Job Name ( or the Job run location if name is not provided )
+    * By default the metrics document is added to a Collection with the Job Name ( or the Job run location if name is not provided )
-    * METRICS-DOC-COLLECTIONS option takes a comma seperated collection names.
+    * METRICS-DOC-COLLECTIONS option takes a comma seperated collection names and the document is saved to those collections.
 * **Can I change the URI to which the metrics document is saved?**
     * By default the URI format is /METRICS-DOC-BASE-DIR/CoRB2/JOB-NAME/YEAR/MONTH/DATE/HOUR/MINUTE/RANDOM-NUMBER.(json or xml)
     * METRICS-DOC-BASE-DIR has a default value of /ServiceMetrics/